awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    Error from server (NotFound): podsecuritypolicies.extensions "eks.privileged" not found
    ```

-1. If you originally deployed your cluster on Kubernetes `1.17` or earlier, then you may need to remove a deprecated term from your CoreDNS manifest\.
+1. If you originally deployed your cluster on Kubernetes `1.17` or earlier, then you may need to remove a discontinued term from your CoreDNS manifest\.

-   1. Check to see if your CoreDNS manifest has the line\.
+   1. Check to see if your CoreDNS manifest has a line that only has the word `upstream`\.

       ```
       kubectl get configmap coredns -n kube-system -o jsonpath='{$.data.Corefile}' | grep upstream
       ```

       If no output is returned, your manifest doesn't have the line and you can skip to the next step to update your cluster\.
-If output is returned, then you need to remove the line\.
+If the word `upstream` is returned, then you need to remove the line\.

-   1. Edit the configmap, removing the line in the file that has the word `upstream` in it\.
+   1. Edit the configmap, removing the line near the top of the file that only has the word `upstream`\.
 Don't change anything else in the file\.
 After the line is removed, save the changes\.

       ```
       kubectl edit configmap coredns -n kube-system -o yaml